Obsessive Compulsive Disorder (OCD)

-A diagnosis of OCD needs the presence of obsessions and/or compulsions that are time-consuming and causing significant suffering, and impairment in work or social functioning.
-Several brain imaging tests like MRI are also performed to diagnose OCD.
+A diagnosis of OCD needs the presence of obsessions and/or compulsions that are time-consuming and causing significant suffering and impairment in work or social functioning.
+Several brain imaging tests like an MRI are also performed to diagnose OCD.

 How to prevent OCD?

-OCD might tend to be difficult to prevent but here are some ways given below to cope with it:
+OCD might be difficult to prevent but here are some ways to cope with it:

 ⦁ Practicing relaxation techniques to overcome anxiety helps.

-⦁ To overcome the unnecessary fears expose yourself to things causing anxiousness, little by little enough to win against it.
+⦁ To overcome the unnecessary fears, expose yourself to things little by little that cause anxiety to overcome it.

 ⦁ Learn to accept changes.